Needham Reiterates Jazz Pharmaceuticals (JAZZ) Buy Recommendation

 What is the Fund Sentiment?

-There are 1084 funds or institutions reporting positions in Jazz Pharmaceuticals.
-This is an increase of 24 owner(s) or 2.26% in the last quarter.
-Average portfolio weight of all funds dedicated to JAZZ is 0.33%, an increase of 1.85%.
-Total shares owned by institutions decreased in the last three months by 0.96% to 67,812K shares.
-The put/call ratio of JAZZ is 0.76, indicating a bullish outlook.
+There are 1078 funds or institutions reporting positions in Jazz Pharmaceuticals.
+This is a decrease of 2 owner(s) or 0.19% in the last quarter.
+Average portfolio weight of all funds dedicated to JAZZ is 0.32%, a decrease of 8.63%.
+Total shares owned by institutions increased in the last three months by 0.38% to 67,672K shares.
+The put/call ratio of JAZZ is 0.70, indicating a bullish outlook.

 What are Other Shareholders Doing?